 Next up: MacOs.

 Here’s how you find the router IP on an Apple computer:

 - Click the Apple icon (should be on the top left) and select System Preferences.

 - Click the Network icon.

 - There will be a list of network connections.
 Click the bubble with three horizontal dots next to your Wi-Fi and choose the Network settings option.

 Next up: mobile devices.

-How to find router IP address on Android
+How to find my router IP address on Android

 Here’s a quick way to do it on an Android platform: